 the art of thai massage

-Thai Massage, also known as Nuad Boran, is an ancient form of therapy that integrates elements of massage, yoga, Ayurveda, and martial arts into a bodywork session specifically designed for each individual.
+Thai Massage is an ancient form of therapy that integrates elements of massage, yoga, Ayurveda, and martial arts into a bodywork session specifically designed for each individual.
 The benefits of Thai Massage are vast - it has the capacity to relieve physical tension, relax the mind, and clear any stagnant energy residing in the body, resulting in better health and a more peaceful state of awareness.
-Learn more about Thai Massage.

 Mettā: Mettā is a Pali word that translates to "loving-kindness."
 Whenever the great Thai Massage master Asokananda was asked, "What is Thai Massage?" his response was always the same: "Thai Massage is giving mettā."
 What makes Thai Massage so powerful and effective is the ability of the practitioner to maintain a state of heart-centered mindfulness and presence as they are giving to the recipient.